Best Samsung watch 2025

 We genuinely loved the Galaxy Watch 3 and Galaxy Watch Active 2 for everything they offered at the time.
 But Samsung's software support for Tizen has essentially ended, as it has gone all-in on Wear OS instead.
 You won't see any new apps developed for the older ones, they won't sync well with newer Galaxy phones, and you'll miss out on new perks like Google Assistant.
 So if you see them on sale, we recommend you steer clear.

 We've also removed the Galaxy Watch 5 from our list, simply because it doesn't make sense anymore now that the Watch 6 sells for much less.
-The Galaxy Watch 4 might seem very old now, but considering it will get four years of software support till 2025 and it retails for close to $100, makes it a good bargain.
+The Galaxy Watch 4 has been removed, too, since support ends in 2025.
+Plus, with the Galaxy Watch FE mirroring many of its features yet being much newer, and incredibly affordable, that's the one to get instead.

-For the best longevity and features, of course, you'll want to choose between the compact, powerful Galaxy Watch 7, the ultimate rugged Watch Ultra, the stylish Watch 6 Classic, or the wallet-friendly Watch FE.
-Amazon Prime Day is also just around the corner, where we should see big savings.
+For the best longevity and features, of course, you'll want to choose among the compact, powerful Galaxy Watch 7, the rugged Watch Ultra, the stylish Watch 6 Classic, or the wallet-friendly Watch FE.

 Michael is Android Central's resident expert on wearables and fitness.
 Before joining Android Central, he freelanced for years at Techradar, Wareable, Windows Central, and Digital Trends.
 Channeling his love of running, he established himself as an expert on fitness watches, testing and reviewing models from Garmin, Fitbit, Samsung, Apple, COROS, Polar, Amazfit, Suunto, and more.